 Introduction / History

-The Southern Baluch of Iran are part of a much larger Baluch community numbering about eight million.
+The Southern Baluch of Iran are part of a much larger Baluch community numbering several million.
 Their homeland straddles the borders of Iran and Pakistan, with a majority living in Pakistan.
 About half of those in Iran live in cities, while the others are semi-nomadic shepherds.
 The various Baluch groups speak different languages, each with distinguishing characteristics.
 These languages have been divided into three groups: Eastern, Western, and Southern Baluchi.

 Their name, "Baluch," is shrouded in controversy.
 Some say it means "nomad," while others claim that it is an old Persian word meaning "the cock's crest."
 Their history is just as mysterious.
 Some have traced their origins to Nimrod, son of Cush (Noah's grandson).
 But while some things are uncertain, we do know that they first moved to the region in the twelfth century.
 During the Moghul period, this territory became known as "Baluchistan."